 Hanuman Dhoka or Durbar Square is the historic throne of the Nepalese Royalty.
-The square, furnished with old temples, royal palace, epitomizes the religious and cultural life of the people.
+The square, furnished with old temples, and the royal palace, epitomizes the religious and cultural life of the people.
 This is the spot where the late Kings of Nepal were crowned.
 Taleju Temple was built by King Mahendra Malla in 1,549 A.D.The gigantic figure of KalBhairav, the God of Destruction.

 The temple residence of the Living Goddess; Kumari stands in the vicinity of the Hanuman Dhoka Palace: The building has many carved wooden balconies and windows screens.
 It was built by Jaya Prakash Malla, the last Malla King of Kathmandu.
 The Kumari Goddess is also known as the virgin Goddess.
-The virgin little girls were chosen from the Newar tribe of Sakya caste having no marks or injuries.
+The virgin little girls were chosen from the Newar tribe of the Sakya caste having no marks or injuries.
 When she achieves puberty she is replaced by another Kumari.

-From Durbar Square next visit takes you with a short drive west of the city to old Swayambhunath Stupa.
-A dome-shaped Buddhist Stupa, the famous landmark of the country with a history of more than 2, 600 years old, is also popularly known as the "Monkey Temple" due to a large number of monkey that resides around a small forest that surrounds the stupa.
+From Durbar Square next visit takes you on a short drive west of the city to old Swayambhunath Stupa.
+A dome-shaped Buddhist Stupa, the famous landmark of the country with a history of more than 2,600 years old, is also popularly known as the "Monkey Temple" due to the large number of monkey that resides around a small forest that surrounds the stupa.
 The stupa with a lofty conical spire topped by a pinnacle of copper gilt.
-Painted on the four sides are all-seeing eyes of Lord Buddha.
+Painted on the four sides are the all-seeing eyes of Lord Buddha.
 Swambhunath stands 3 k.m. west of Kathmandu city, perched on a hillock above the valley.
 The hill is a mosaic of small Stupas and pagodas temples.
 Here one can enjoy a grand view of Kathmandu city with the snow-capped mountain range towards the north on a clear fine day.

 After a lovely time at Swayambhunath short drive heading east of the city to the famous Hindu temple of Pashupatinath.
 Situated 5 k.m. from the main city, located on the banks of a holy Bagmati River.
 The temple is dedicated to Lord Shiva, of a two-tiered golden pagoda roofed with four silver doors.
 This holy spot is the center of the annual pilgrimage on the day of Maha Shivaratri the birth anniversary of Lord Shiva.

-From Pashupatinath Temple a short drive northeast of Buddhist areas at Bouddhanath.
+Pashupatinath Temple is a short drive northeast of Buddhist areas at Bouddhanath.
 A large colossal ancient stupa; one of the biggest around the world with wonderful All-Seeing Eyes of Lord Buddha.
 The stupa was built by Lichchhavi King Mana Dev in 5th A.D.
 Built on an octagonal base inset with prayer wheels.